gravitational/teleport/rfd/0049-desktop-clipboard.md

 In this scenario, the user copies text in the remote Windows Desktop, and expects that data to end up on their system clipboard.
 The sequence is:

-- The Windows Desktop sends a notification to the Windows Desktop Service that new data has been copied to the clipboard.
+- The Windows Desktop sends a notfication to the Windows Desktop Service that new data has been copied to the clipboard.
 - The Teleport Windows Desktop Service fakes a "paste" operation by immediately responding with a request for the clipboard data.